nvda-es/num2words_nvda/readme.md

 * Real time mode: as long as NVDA is talking and there's a text containing numbers anywhere in it, the conversion will display its result and be transmitted by speech.
 This applies to any speech synthesizer you use.
 * Manual mode: you can write numbers or text, and/or numbers at the same time, interacting through a dialog box to do so.
 The dialog has:
-	* A input box to write your entry.
+	* An input box to write your entry.
 	* A convert button.
 By pressing this button, you will be shown a message box with the final result.
 	* A cancel button: Exits the conversion dialog.